Foreign relations of Montenegro

 In a referendum on 21 May 2006, the people of Montenegro opted to leave the State Union of Serbia and Montenegro.
 This result was confirmed with a declaration of independence by the Montenegrin parliament on 3 June 2006.
 It simultaneously requested international recognition and outlined foreign policy goals.

-As enumerated in the parliamentary declaration of 3 June 2006, Montenegro's near-term primary foreign policy objectives are integration into the European Union, membership in the United Nations, to which it was admitted on 28 June 2006 and in NATO (which it joined as of 2017).
+Montenegro's primary foreign policy objectives were initially to join the United Nations (2006) and the military alliance NATO (2017).
+It has since been focused on multilateral trade as well as its efforts to join the European Union.

 Russia gave official recognition on 11 June 2006, and was the first permanent member of the United Nations Security Council to do so.
 The European Council of Ministers recognized Montenegrin independence on 12 June, as did the United States.
 The United Kingdom extended recognition on 13 June.
 The last two permanent members of the United Nations Security Council, France and the People's Republic of China recognised the government of Montenegro on 14 June.

-On 30 November 2006, the Government adopted the Memorandum of Agreement between Montenegro and the Republic of Serbia on Consular Protection and Services to the Citizens of Montenegro.
-By this agreement, Serbia, through its network of diplomatic and consular missions, provides consular services to the Montenegrin citizens on the territory of states in which Montenegro has no missions of its own.
-In October 2008, Montenegro recognized Kosovo.